 - Seashells Restaurant – here you eat on platforms in the rice fields.
 I had hoped to go here for dinner one night

-- Coconut Shake – again in Pantai Cenang, this restaurant opens from breakfast time.
+- Coconut Shake – again in Pantai Cenang, this restaurant opens at breakfast time.
 We tried to go there on our last morning to discover they only took cash and we wanted to use our card.
 Looked like some great food options at good prices

 - Restoran Siti Fatimah – a local restaurant that will serve you up a whole plate of food at lunchtime for only a few dollars.
 Great for if you are travelling further afield as it is located between Pantai Cenang and Kuah.